Health and Welfare

 Disability support is a collaborative approach including the DAS, the College and the department; for graduates the lead responsibility for maintaining oversight of disability arrangements is the department/faculty while for undergraduates it is the College.

-The College Doctors are not running clinics in college in Michaelmas Term but will be available for telephone appointments with St Hilda’s students on Tuesday and Thursday afternoons.
-The College Nurse is available for email consultations Monday - Friday.
+The College Doctors are not running clinics in college at present but are available for telephone appointments with St Hilda’s students on Tuesday and Thursday afternoons.
+The College Nurse is available for email consultations Monday to Friday.

-The College Counsellor is available for online counselling appoints on Monday afternoons and Wednesday mornings in Michaelmas Term.
+The College Counsellor is available for online counselling appoints on Monday afternoons and Wednesday mornings.
 The University also has its own Counselling Service, currently offering remote appointments.
 It is available to all students throughout the year.